nicatspark/miniStore/README.md

 ##### Fire a javascript change event with a full and updated state attached?

 A listener could be set up anywere it made sense in the app and react to specific prop changes.
 It would make it easier to have a loose coupling, event driven, update situation.
 Also make it easier to set up a pub/sub pattern.
 However, I am not a big fan of relying on javascript events because they fail silently and are abstract to work with.
 In a big application the start upp time for a new developer becomes steeper.
 This could be somewhat mitigated by being very cautious with the shape of the listener pattern.
 Not sure if it is a god idea but on the other hand it would take literally just one line of code to implement on the source code side of it I guess.

+##### Allow multiple callbacks per property

+Make the callback to be an array of functions instead.
+Have the remove command filter and remove by comparing function to be removed. _(would work similarily to the native javascript add/remove listener)_

+##### Create a settings command and default settings

+In order to control max size of history and perhaps offer a verbose mode that would show/hide log of what is happening under the hood for dev purpose.
+A debug mode that outputs the state in a table in the log after state change.
+Perhaps having a setting for if a callback should be run if the new property is the same as the old one, i.e. no change.